Duke City Roller Derby: Teams

 Duke City has three home teams, comprising the Disco Brawlers, Dooms Dames and Hobots.
 Duke City has two travel teams, the Juggernaughties B-team, and the Muñecas Muertas - "Murder Dolls" - A team, which competes against other A teams of members of the WFTDA.

-Duke City also operates a junior roller derby branch called the Marionettes, for girls between the ages of 8 to 17.
+Duke City also operates a junior roller derby branch called the Marionettes, for girls between the ages of 8 and 17.

 WFTDA competition

 Duke City's all-star travel team, the Mueñcas Muertas, represented the league at the first WFTDA Championships in 2006, where they finished 19th out of 20 teams.
-At the 2007 WFTDA Western Regional Tournament Duke City won their opening game 110-82 over the Rocky Mountain Rollergirls, but then lost to Tucson Roller Derby in the quarterfinals, 166–41.
+At the 2007 WFTDA Western Regional Tournament Duke City won their opening game 110–82 over the Rocky Mountain Rollergirls, but then lost to Tucson Roller Derby in the quarterfinals, 166–41.
 At the 2008 Western Regional, Duke City opened with a victory over Pikes Peak Derby Dames and then upset the defending WFTDA Champion Kansas City Roller Warriors 132–117, automatically qualifying for Championships.
 Duke City then lost to Bay Area in the semifinals and Rat City Rollergirls in the third place game to finish Westerns in fourth place.
 At Championships in Portland, Duke City lost their opening round game to Gotham Girls Roller Derby 182–25.
-At the 2009 Western Regional, Duke City lost the fifth place game to Bay Area 105-103 to finish in sixth place.
+At the 2009 Western Regional, Duke City lost the fifth place game to Bay Area 105–103 to finish in sixth place.
 As the eighth seed at the 2009 Western Playoff, Duke City lost their opening games to Tucson and Denver, before falling to Sacred City Derby Girls to finish in tenth place.

 Ahead of the 2013 season, the WFTDA restructured its playoff system and that year Duke City qualified for the first Division 2 Playoff in Des Moines, Iowa as the sixth seed.
-Duke City defeated the Omaha Rollergirls 212-189 to finish in seventh place.
+Duke City defeated the Omaha Rollergirls 212–189 to finish in seventh place.